fixie-ai/ai-jsx/docs/internal/aspirational-readme.md

     description: `Activate a scene in the user's lighting settings, like "Bedtime" or "Midday".`,
     parameters: {
       sceneName: {
-        description: "The scene to activate the lighting in.",
+        description: 'The scene to activate the lighting in.',
-        type: "string",
+        type: 'string',
         required: true,
       },
     },